 Following a recent quality inspection tour to Phi Phi with one of our operators (in the supposed “low season”), we were shocked to see how busy the place was.
-See this “real” picture, below of Maya Bay taken in July 2016 came out and went viral: boats lined up along the shore and standing room only on the beach.
+And then this snap of Maya Bay taken in July 2016 came out and went viral: boats lined up along the shore and standing room only on the beach.
 It turns out we are not the first to remark upon this.

 While this scene is not typical, there are endless negative customer reviews of island tours in Krabi on TripAdvisor and most tend to focus on the crowds, complaining of “too many people” and “hundreds of boats”.
 It’s true that, compared to 10 years ago – when most of the brochure pictures were taken – the islands in Krabi are now incredibly busy throughout the year and, due to natural restrictions on itinerary (tidal and sea conditions), almost all tour boats follow each other around on the same routes.

 The islands in Krabi, it seems, have become a victim of their own popularity.
 Phi Phi, for example, once a hidden gem, is now well-known as one of the most beautiful places in the world, so it stands to reason that it will be mobbed.
 Remember, everyone else who is there wants to see it as much as you do!
 The whistle-stop tours cater to the vast majority of them and as demand has increased, so too have the boats.
 The National Park itself places no restriction on visitor numbers, provided fees are paid and boat safety standards are met.

 The best tip then, to enjoy your island tour in Krabi, is to revise your expectations: tourist brochures peddling the fantasy of a deserted island are responsible for a lot of the disappointment – nobody would bat an eyelid to find other famous places such as the Eiffel Tower, or the Taj Mahal heaving with people.
 And it is always still possible – by swimming a little further away, or by snapping your pictures at a certain angle – to block out the background hordes and enjoy the view.

-Note that crowds on the beach when you arrive are not the same as crowds on the boat: you should not accept the latter under any circumstances.
-Due to higher demand and increased margins, most speedboat operators now use 4 – 5 engine, 50 – 90 seater boats for the Phi Phi itinerary.
-And there are sadly some unscrupulous tours – mainly from Phuket, but also in Krabi – that overload even these large vessels, making for an unpleasant and dangerous journey.
+Note that an overcrowded beach when you arrive is not the same as an overcrowded boat: you should not accept the latter under any circumstances.
+There are sadly some unscrupulous tours – mainly from Phuket, but also in Krabi – that overload their boats, making for an unpleasant and dangerous journey.
 Avoid all agents that try to sell you a “bargain” tour to Phi Phi.
 If it sounds too good to be true, it usually is.

-(Speedboat seating tips: the very front of the boat is the best place to sit if you don’t mind the occasional bump.
+Our top speedboat seating tips: out at the very front of the boat is the best place to sit if you don’t mind the occasional bump.
 It has the only open air seating, and the only place you will get a decent view; but as mentioned it can be a rough ride if there are big waves.
 Always wear a hat and sunscreen if you sit out here as there is no shade and the sun is fierce.
 If you get motion sickness or don’t like bumps, sit at the rear of the boat.
 Never choose to sit in the middle section of a large speedboat; you will see virtually nothing at all.
-The side benches give you the option of kneeling up and looking out, not the most comfortable, but better than nothing).
+The side benches give you the option of kneeling up and looking out at the scenery, not the most comfortable, but better than nothing.

 It is worth pointing out that, despite the crowds, all of the Krabi islands are still worth visiting.
 The locations are the very definition of tropical paradise, if you can imagine them without the string of boats.
 The scenery is majestic; the colour of the water, astonishing.
 It is like nowhere else on earth.

-To answer – finally – the condundrum in the title of this post: other than being very lucky (our tour operator is, for example, quite often the first boat on Bamboo Island which allows you to have the place to yourselves for a whole 10 minutes!), realistically there is only one way to avoid crowds on Phi Phi and the other islands, which is to go at a different time to everyone else.
+So to answer – finally – the condundrum in the title of this post: other than being very lucky, realistically there is only one way to avoid crowds on Phi Phi and the other islands, which is to go at a different time to everyone else.

 You could get up very early, or go very late in the afternoon with a privately chartered boat.
 (See separate article on how to do this.)
 Or, during the high season months, join-in sunset tours to the local islands are available and there will be significantly fewer boats on each island you visit.
 Overnight camping trips to Maya Bay are also possible, departing from Phi Phi Don only, and will virtually guarantee a deserted beach (apart from your fellow campers) at sundown and sunrise.